 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) has projected that the employment of telecommunications equipment installers and repairers will likely increase by 4% during the 2012-2022 decade.
-During the same time frame, job opportunities for all types of line installers and repairers will grow by about 7%, per the BLS.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) has projected that the employment of telecommunications equipment installers and repairers will likely decrease by 4% during the 2014-2024 decade.
+During the same time frame, job opportunities for all types of line installers and repairers will grow by about 6%, per the BLS.